 If you need more reasons to why you should do them, here’s another five excellent ones:

 Pullup vs Chinup – Which One Is Better?

 So regardless of what grip you’re using, at the end of the day you’re working your arms, your back, your shoulders, and your trunk muscles, because the movement pattern through shoulder extension is ultimately the same.

-As far as which variation is better, the truth is, there’s no right or wrong here – it all depends, and that changes from one person to another.
+As far as which variation is better, the truth is, there’s no right or wrong here – it all depends, and that changes from person to person.

 If you’re struggling to do even one or two pullups, then start with the easiest one, and then and move on to harder variations as you get stronger and increase your rep range.